SNHU-CS/CS-330/module04/mod4_tutorials.md

 glm::vec3 gCameraUp    = glm::vec3(0.0f, 1.0f,  0.0f);
 ```

-Any 3D object is defined by its location, and three orthogonal axis.
-As you can see in the previous declaration, we only define the _front_ (i.e. forward) and _up_ directions, but remember that computing the third one (right vector) is straightforward and only requires taking the cross product of the front and up vectors.
+Any 3D object is defined by its location and three orthogonal axes.
+As you can see in the previous declaration, we only define the _front_ (forward) and _up_ directions, but remember that computing the third one (right vector) is straightforward and only requires taking the cross product of the front and up vectors.

-In the `UProcessInput` function, we tie the keystrokes `W` and `S` to actions of moving the camera forward/backward, and `A` and `D` with moving left/right:
+In the `UProcessInput` function, we tie the keystrokes `W` and `S` to the actions of moving the camera forward and backward, and `A` and `D` to moving left and right:

 ```
 void UProcessInput(GLFWwindow* window)